 Randolph College has once again been named one of the nation’s most “green” colleges, according to new rankings released by The Princeton Review.

-The College was included in The Princeton Review Guide to Green Colleges: 2021 Edition, which recognizes the 416 most environmentally responsible colleges in the nation.
-Randolph has been recognized by the publication for several years.
+The College was included in The Princeton Review Guide to Green Colleges: 2022 Edition, which recognizes the 422 most environmentally responsible colleges in the nation.

-Schools were chosen based on a survey of administrators at 695 colleges in 2019-20 about their institutions sustainability-related policies, practices, and programs.
-Survey topics ranged from academic offerings and campus initiatives to career preparation for “green” jobs.
+Schools were chosen based on a survey of administrators at 835 colleges about their institutions’ sustainability-related policies, practices, and programs.

 Green practices, programs, and offerings have become a point of interest among college applicants and their parents, according to The Princeton Review.
-Sixty-six percent of the more than 12,000 respondents to its 2020 College Hopes & Worries Survey said information about a college’s commitment to the environment would affect their decision to apply or attend.
+Seventy-eight percent of the more than 11,000 respondents to its 2021 College Hopes & Worries Survey said information about a college’s commitment to the environment would affect their decision to apply or attend.

 The Green Rating scores appear in each school’s profile on The Princeton Review website and in profiles included in the 2022 edition of The Princeton Review book The Best 386 Colleges.

 Find the full list of green colleges at https://www.princetonreview.com/college-rankings?rankings=green-colleges.Tags: environmental conservation, environmental science, environmental studies, environmental sustainability, environmental values, green college, green colleges, green schools, sustainability, The Princeton Review